 Stand for the rights, visibility and equality of all people worldwide and for the defense of those most vulnerable.

-How to Apply
+How to apply

 What does it take to be a Charity Pot partner?

-What groups are we unable to support?
+What types of groups are we unable to support?

-We’re passionate about our beliefs and we want to be sure that the groups we support match our ethics.
+We’re passionate about our beliefs and we want to be sure that the organizations we support match our ethics.

-- Are not making the effort to be environmentally responsible
+• Are not making the effort to be environmentally responsible.

 How long does it take to have your application approved?